According to the Centers for Disease Control and Prevention (CDC), bedsores occur in more than…

 - Loss of appetite

-Keep an eye out for these obvious signs of elder abuse and neglect
+Keep an eye out for these physical signs of elder abuse and neglect

 An important step in protecting the rights of our elderly loved ones is to learn the dozens of warning signs associated with nursing home abuse and neglect.
 With this knowledge, you’ll hopefully be able to help your loved one before the problem progresses.